This article tell how to use simple parts like transistor, capacitor and diode to make Simple Delay Timer Circuit.

 Why Delay Timers are Important:

-How It is Made:
+How it is Made:

-- We need to join transistor and some simple parts to make delay happen.
+- We also need to join transistor and some simple parts to make delay happen and we can see this in circuit diagram below.

 Parts Used for Delay Timer: